preciofishbone/OmniaDocsG2/release-notes/3.0.0/index.rst

 .. image:: footer.png

 The footer is a feature that allows admins to display data at the bottom of every page throughout the business profile.
-The setup options for this feature can be found in omnia admin > Business profile Settings > Footer.
+The setup options for this feature can be found in Omnia admin > Business profile Settings > Footer.

 .. image:: footer-settings.png